-Independent professional advice and access to company information the board and management and matters of general corporate governance.
+Independent professional advice and access to company information

 Each director has the right of access to all board papers and other Company documents relating to the director's period of appointment and, subject to receipt of permission from the Chairperson, may seek independent professional advice from a suitably qualified adviser at the Company's expense.
 In order to obtain the permission of the Chairperson, the director wishing to seek external advice must provide the chairperson with the reason for seeking the advice, the name of the person from whom the advice will be sought and an estimate of the cost of the advice.
 A copy of the advice received by the director must be made available to the Company.
 The Company ensures that the directors each have access to the Company Secretary.